Apple Notes vs Evernote (2026): Default or Capture Engine?

 1. Pricing

-Evernote.
-Free tier (2 devices, limited).
-Starter ~$14.99/month and Advanced ~$17.99/month per public listings (per evernote.com/compare-plans, May 2026); the comparison page does not always render USD prices directly, so we hedge the figures.
+Evernote has a limited free tier for 2 devices.
+Starter is about $14.99/month and Advanced is about $17.99/month per public listings and evernote.com/compare-plans (May 2026).
+The comparison page does not always render USD prices directly, so the figures need that hedge.
 The 2023 hike under Bending Spoons doubled the prior Personal price and is the single most-reported reason cited in user surveys for Evernote churn.

-Verdict.
-Apple Notes wins decisively.
-An Apple-only user already paying for iCloud+ pays nothing extra; an Evernote subscriber pays roughly $180 per year before tax.
+Apple Notes wins decisively on price.
+An Apple-only user already paying for iCloud+ pays nothing extra, while an Evernote subscriber pays roughly $180 per year before tax.
 For a free-tier head-to-head between Evernote and Google's sticky-note default, see the Evernote vs Google Keep comparison.
+For the broader option set, see Google Keep alternatives.

 2. Platform Support

-Evernote.
-Web, macOS, Windows, iOS, Android, Linux (via Web) per the Evernote download page (May 2026).
+Evernote runs on Web, macOS, Windows, iOS, Android, and Linux through the Web app per the Evernote download page (May 2026).

-Apple Notes. macOS, iPadOS, iOS, watchOS, visionOS. iCloud.com offers limited Web access.
-No Windows or Android client per Apple Notes documentation (May 2026).
+Apple Notes runs on macOS, iPadOS, iOS, watchOS, and visionOS. iCloud.com offers limited Web access.
+There is no Windows or Android client per Apple Notes documentation (May 2026).

 3. Web Clipper

-Apple Notes.
-Safari Share Sheet captures pages.
-Functional, less polished, no notebook chooser at capture time.
-Anecdotally faster on iPad but loses formatting on long-form articles compared to Evernote's reader-mode clip.
+Apple Notes relies on Safari Share Sheet capture.
+It is functional and often fast on iPad, but it is less polished, has no notebook chooser at capture time, and loses formatting on long-form articles compared with Evernote's reader-mode clip.

-Verdict.
-Evernote wins decisively.
+Evernote wins decisively for web clipping.
 If you've read Notion vs Apple Notes, the same Web Clipper gap applies.

 4. OCR and Handwriting

-Apple Notes.
-On-device OCR runs over scanned documents, photos, and handwritten ink, added 2018 per Apple Notes documentation (May 2026).
+Apple Notes runs on-device OCR over scanned documents, photos, and handwritten ink, added in 2018 per Apple Notes documentation (May 2026).
 Apple Pencil scribble converts handwriting to text.
-Math Notes (2024) recognizes handwritten equations and computes them in place, building on the 2020 handwriting search feature.
+Math Notes shipped in 2024, recognizing handwritten equations and computing them in place, building on the 2020 handwriting search feature.

-Evernote.
-OCR runs on PDFs, images, and document attachments.
-Industry-leading on printed text per multiple long-running review studies; less precise on handwriting than Apple's on-device engine in our 30-page lecture-note test.
+Evernote runs OCR on PDFs, images, and document attachments.
+It remains excellent on printed text per multiple long-running review studies, but it was less precise on handwriting than Apple's on-device engine in our 30-page lecture-note test.

-Verdict.
-Apple Notes wins on handwriting; Evernote wins on document attachments and bulk PDFs.
+Apple Notes wins on handwriting.
+Evernote wins on document attachments and bulk PDFs.

-Evernote.
-Searches typed text, OCR'd PDF text, OCR'd image text, document attachments, and handwriting in attachments.
-AI Search (2024) adds natural-language Q&A; per the Evernote help center page (May 2026) it queries the indexed archive and returns inline answers with note links.
+Evernote searches typed text, OCR'd PDF text, OCR'd image text, document attachments, and handwriting in attachments.
+AI Search, added in 2024, brings natural-language Q&A. Per the Evernote help center page (May 2026), it queries the indexed archive and returns inline answers with note links.

-Apple Notes.
-Searches typed text, OCR'd images, handwritten ink, and attachments.
-Apple Intelligence (2024) summarizes long notes on-device.
-No cross-archive natural-language Q&A in 2026.
+Apple Notes searches typed text, OCR'd images, handwritten ink, and attachments.
+Apple Intelligence, added in 2024, summarizes long notes on-device.
+It does not offer cross-archive natural-language Q&A in 2026.

 6. Organization

-Apple Notes.
-Folders, Smart Folders (auto-organize by tag, date, attachment type, mentions, hashtag) added 2022 per Apple Notes documentation (May 2026), pinned notes, tags inline.
-Mueller & Oppenheimer 2014 (the often-cited longhand-vs-laptop study) is sometimes referenced when defending Apple Notes' lighter editor; the research argues for fewer organizing knobs, not more, which broadly tracks how Smart Folders work in practice.
+Apple Notes uses folders, pinned notes, inline tags, and Smart Folders.
+Smart Folders can auto-organize by tag, date, attachment type, mentions, and hashtag, a feature added in 2022 per Apple Notes documentation (May 2026).
+Mueller & Oppenheimer 2014, the often-cited longhand-vs-laptop study, is sometimes referenced when defending Apple Notes' lighter editor.
+The research argues for fewer organizing knobs rather than more, which broadly tracks how Smart Folders work in practice.

 7. Collaboration

-Apple Notes.
-Real-time collaboration, mentions (2022), activity view per note.
+Apple Notes supports real-time collaboration, mentions, and an activity view per note.

-Evernote.
-Note sharing, work chat (deprecated).
-Less collaborative than Apple Notes for small teams; Microsoft Work Trend Index 2024 reported real-time editing as a top-five productivity expectation, which Evernote partially meets.
+Evernote supports note sharing, while work chat is deprecated.
+It is less collaborative than Apple Notes for small teams.
+Microsoft Work Trend Index 2024 reported real-time editing as a top-five productivity expectation, which Evernote only partially meets.

-Verdict.
 Apple Notes wins for small-group sharing.
-Evernote wins for "share an archive with a client" workflows.
+Evernote wins for archive-sharing workflows with clients.

 8. AI Features

-Apple Notes.
-Apple Intelligence (2024) summaries, writing tools, Math Notes auto-compute.
-Mostly on-device per Apple's WWDC 2024 documentation.
-The Ahrefs 600K-page AI-content study (86.5% of top-ranked pages use AI assistance) suggests AI-assisted note editing is now baseline; Apple's privacy framing differentiates rather than the AI itself.
+Apple Notes gets Apple Intelligence summaries, writing tools, and Math Notes auto-compute.
+Most of this runs on-device per Apple's WWDC 2024 documentation.
+The Ahrefs 600K-page AI-content study, which found that 86.5% of top-ranked pages use AI assistance, suggests AI-assisted note editing is now baseline.
+Apple's privacy framing differentiates the feature more than the AI itself.

-Evernote.
-AI Search (2024) for natural-language queries, AI Note Cleanup, AI Edit per the Evernote feature page (May 2026).
+Evernote has AI Search for natural-language queries, AI Note Cleanup, and AI Edit per the Evernote feature page (May 2026).

-Verdict.
-Apple wins on privacy (on-device, zero added cost).
+Apple wins on privacy through on-device processing and zero added cost.
 Evernote wins on archive Q&A across thousands of accumulated notes that already live behind its index.

 When to Pick Apple Notes